w3c/dpv/code/style-guide.md

     6. At least one description must be provided.

 4. Comments
-    1. Comments should be used for providing additional information, such as clarificatinos, examples, or guidance.
+    1. Comments should be used for providing additional information, such as clarifications, examples, or guidance.
     2. Comments should not repeat the same information as the description.

 5. Status
-    1. Each Term MUST have a Status
+    1. Each Term MUST have a Status.
     2. Statuses valid for inclusion in outputs are: accepted, modified, changed
     3. Statuses not included in outputs but used for documenting are: proposed, deprecated, sunset